islamassi/IA_NewsApp/README.md

 </p>

-### TO improve in future
+### To improve in future
 - A delay before sending a search request for around 300 ms
 - More test cases

 ### Feedback
-YOur Feedback is highly appreciated.
+Your Feedback is highly appreciated.